Analysis | What the Trump family’s new political committees can and can’t do

 “The problem with figuring all of this out is that it doesn’t appear that they’re actually following any strategic plan that fits within the campaign finance laws,” Noble explained.
 “I always feel like you’re chasing them, trying to figure out exactly what they’re doing and how it fits together.”

-What has obviously happened so far is that Trump and his team have figured out a way to parlay his base’s concerns about the election — concerns Trump has been hyping for months — into a well-stocked bank account with few limitations on how it is used.
+What has obviously happened so far is Trump and his team have figured out a way to parlay his base’s concerns about the election — concerns Trump has been hyping for months — into a well-stocked bank account with few limitations on how it is used.